SDPose: Exploiting Diffusion Priors for Out-of-Domain and Robust Pose Estimation: Introduction

 \section{Introduction}

-With the recent rise of embodied AI, video generation, and 3D asset rendering, the need for cross-domain-robust human pose estimation has become critical in robotics as well as in film, animation, and game production.
-Although recent advances on academic benchmarks such as MS COCO~\citep{lin2014microsoft} using models such as DWPose~\citep{yang2023effective}, RTMPose~\citep{jiang2023rtmpose} and OpenPose~\citep{martinez2019openpose}, as well as approaches leveraging large pretrained backbones such as ViTPose~\citep{xu2022vitpose, xu2023vitpose++} and Sapiens~\citep{khirodkar2024sapiens}, have achieved strong in-domain accuracy, they often exhibit severe performance degradation under domain shifts and require substantial fine-tuning efforts.
+With the recent rise of embodied AI, video generation \cite{kim2024tcan, hu2024animate}, and 3D asset rendering, the need for cross-domain and robust human pose estimation has become critical in robotics as well as in film, animation, and game production.
+Although recent advances on academic benchmarks such as MS COCO~\cite{lin2014microsoft} using models such as DWPose~\cite{yang2023effective}, RTMPose~\cite{jiang2023rtmpose} and OpenPose~\cite{martinez2019openpose}, as well as approaches leveraging large pre-trained backbones such as ViTPose~\cite{xu2022vitpose, xu2023vitpose++} and Sapiens~\cite{khirodkar2024sapiens}, have achieved strong in-domain accuracy, they often exhibit severe performance degradation under domain shifts and require substantial fine-tuning efforts.

-Recently, pre-trained diffusion models such as Stable Diffusion~\citep{rombach2022high} have emerged as robust vision backbones.
-A growing body of work has shown that with fine-tuning and adaptation, diffusion priors can be repurposed for 3D generation~\citep{cheng2023sdfusion,lin2025kiss3dgen,long2024wonder3d}, segmentation~\citep{karmann2025repurposing}, and dense prediction tasks~\citep{ke2024repurposing,he2024lotus}, while consistently demonstrating strong cross-domain robustness and highlighting their potential for leveraging intra-visual multimodality in generative priors.
-However, their potential for structured and semantically aware outputs, particularly in human pose estimation, remains largely unexplored.
-Concurrent efforts like GenLoc~\citep{wang2025generalizable} and Diff-Tracker~\citep{zhang2024diff} indicate that generative priors can benefit keypoint localization and tracking by steering learnable condition embeddings and adapting the diffusion model’s cross-attention.
-We instead examine a complementary axis: can one rely purely on SD U-Net latent features, without attention read-outs or condition tokens, to produce reliable pose heatmaps?
+Recently, pre-trained diffusion models such as Stable Diffusion~\cite{rombach2022high} have emerged as strong vision backbones.
+While a growing body of work has shown that diffusion priors can be repurposed for 3D generation~\cite{cheng2023sdfusion,lin2025kiss3dgen,long2024wonder3d}, segmentation~\cite{karmann2025repurposing}, and dense geometric perception~\cite{ke2024repurposing,he2024lotus,he2025lotus}, their potential for robust, cross-domain human pose estimation remains underexplored.

-To bridge this gap and systematically study how to leverage the rich latent features for robust, cross-domain pose estimation, we propose \textbf{SDPose}, a fine-tuning framework with three key components: \textbf{(i) Latent-space preservation.} We operate entirely in the SD U-Net’s image latent space without modifying cross-attention modules or adding learnable embeddings, thus preserving pretrained visual semantics and feature geometry. \textbf{(ii) Lightweight pose decoder head.} We employ one deconvolution layer (kernel size 4) followed by two $1\times1$ convolutions to map intermediate U-Net features directly into keypoint heatmaps, minimizing disruption to the pretrained backbone. \textbf{(iii) RGB reconstruction regularization.} We add an auxiliary reconstruction branch that regularizes fine-tuning, helping to maintain domain-transferable generative semantics and improve out-of-distribution robustness.
-Furthermore, to systematically evaluate robustness under domain shift, we introduce \textbf{COCO-OOD}, a style-transferred extension of COCO annotations featuring oil painting domains, which bridges the gap in benchmarking for generalization robustness evaluation.